frederic-perez/AmE-dictionary/data/idioms.md

 __in a manner of speaking__ :dart: In a way; in a sense; so to speak. _He was a fixer, in a manner of speaking.
 A man who could get things done._
 __in a measure__ :two: To a certain degree or extent; somewhat.
 __in a million years__
+__in a moment’s notice__
 __in a month’s time__ The idiom “in a month’s time” refers to a period of one month from the present moment.
 It is used to indicate when something will happen or be completed.
 Essentially, it means “one month from now.”
 __in a new light__
 __in a nutshell__ :two::hammer:
-__in a pinch__ When something ideal or preferred is not available; as a substitute. _I don’t have any cooking oil.
+__in a pinch__ :two: When something ideal or preferred is not available; as a substitute. _I don’t have any cooking oil.
 Is there anything else I can add to the recipe in a pinch?_
 __in a rut__
 __in a similar vein__ :two::hammer:
 __in a sorry state__ :two: In a pitiful, dysfunctional, or abject condition. _My business was in a sorry state after I left it under the control of my brother._ _John’s been in a sorry state lately—I think he’s taken up drinking again._